remote-cli/remote/README.md

 ## Configuration

-Two configuration files control the behavior of `remote`:
+Three configuration files control the behavior of `remote`:

+* `~/.config/remote/defaults.toml` is a global config file.
+It sets options that affect all the workspaces unless they are overwritten by `.remote.toml` file.
 * `.remote.toml` is a workspace config that is expected to be placed in the root of every workspace.
   The `remote` CLI cannot execute any commands remotely until this file is present, or the global config overwrites this with `allow_uninitiated_workspaces` option.
-* `~/.config/remote/defaults.toml` is a global config file.
-It sets options that affect all the workspaces unless they are overwritten by `.remote.toml` file.
+* `.remoteignore.toml` is a workspace config that controls only sync exlude and include patterns and has the highest priority.
+While the same settings can be specified in the `.remote.toml` file, you can use this file to check in project-specific ignore settings in the VCS because it doesn't contain host-specific information in it.

 Both configs use [TOML](https://github.com/toml-lang/toml) format.